 I’ve learned a lot from Radial’s clients–but not the fitness tips and diet advice you might expect.

-From our yoga and mind/body clients, I’ve learned the value of “sitting with something” – of “letting the mud settle” until my thoughts clear.
-In the business world, there’s often pressure to decide things – RIGHT NOW!
+From our yoga and mind/body clients, I’ve learned the value of “sitting with something.”
+Each daily deal service has a special feature or two.
+Make sure you use them.
+One might let you target a certain zip code.
+Another might let you target people with a specific buying history of “letting the mud settle” until my thoughts clear.
+In the business world, there’s often pressure to decide things—RIGHT NOW!
 It’s important to know when that urgency is right – and when it’s better to just…sit.

-From mixed martial arts, I’ve learned that many things are simple, but not easy–like the natural glute ham raise/Russian/Nordic hamstring curl that’s one of the tougher bodyweight exercises out there.
+From mixed martial arts, I’ve learned that many things are simple, but not easy.
+Each daily deal service has a special feature or two.
+Make sure you use them.
+One might let you target a certain zip code.
+Another might let you target people with a specific buying history.
+Like the natural glute ham raise/Russian/Nordic hamstring curl that’s one of the tougher bodyweight exercises out there.

 From our nutrition and healthy eating clients, I’ve learned that most days, it’s a pretty good idea to do what you SHOULD do.
 Eat food, mostly plants, not too much (h/t to Michael Pollan).